Computation offloading: Application

-Cloud Services
+Cloud services

 Cloud services can be described by 3 main cloud service models: SaaS, PaaS, and IaaS.
 Software as a service (SaaS) is an externally hosted service which can be easily accessed by a consumer through a web browser.
 Platform as a service (PaaS) is a development environment where software can be built, tested, and deployed without the user having to focus on building and maintaining computational infrastructure.
 Infrastructure as a service (IaaS) is access to an infrastructure's resources, network technology, and security compliance which can be used by enterprises to build software.
 Cloud computing services provide users with access to large amounts of computational power and storage not viable on local computers without having significant expenditure.

-Mobile Cloud Computing
+Mobile cloud computing

 Mobile devices, such as smartphones and wearable devices, are limited in terms of computational power, storage, and energy.
 Despite the constant development in key components including; CPU, GPU, memory, and wireless access technologies; mobile devices need to be portable and energy efficient.
 Mobile cloud computing is the combination of cloud computing and mobile computing, in which mobile devices perform computation offloading to balance the power of the cloud for accelerating application execution and saving energy consumption.
 In this computation offloading, a mobile device migrates part of its computing to the cloud.
 This process involves application partitioning, offloading decision, and distributed task execution.

-Video Gaming
+Video gaming

 Video games are electronic games that involve input, an interaction with a user interface, and generate output, usually visual feedback on a video display device.
 These input/output operations rely on a computer and its components, including the CPU, GPU, RAM, and storage.
 Game files are stored in a form of secondary memory which is then loaded into the main memory when executed.
 The CPU is responsible for processing input from the user and passing information to the GPU.
 The GPU does not have access to a computer's main memory so instead, graphical assets have to be loaded into VRAM which is the GPU's memory.
 The CPU is responsible for instructing the GPU while the GPU uses the information to render an image on to an output device.
 CPU's are able to run games without a GPU through software rendering, however, offloading rendering to a GPU which has specialized hardware results in improved performance.